okulovsky/kaia/README.md

 If you hear too high/too low pitch, wrong `sample_rate` is the reason.
 Find out which sample rate your OS runs the mic, update the settings and restart the app.

-## Browsing the documentation

-My experience with research project shows that the best way to provide a documentation for the research project is with Jupyter notebooks.
-These notebooks explain different subsystems of `Kaia`, and also you can play with them around, if you're curious how this and that functionality works.
-I try to update the notebooks along with the releases, but it might be imperfect.

-To view the notebooks:

-* execute `jupyter lab` in console with activated `kaia` environment

-* do not close the console.

-A browser will open and you will see the contents of the root of the repostiory.
-Open `demos` folder, then `Part 00 - Intro.ipynb`.
-Follow the instructions in this file.